Scanning barcode on the parcel

 3. File a police report.
 The local authorities may not be able to recover the items, but the information you provide might help catch those responsible.
 The report will also be helpful if you want to get your money back by making a claim using your credit card or home insurance policy.

-Though the risk of a lost package or a package delivered to the wrong address remains relatively low, the boom in online shopping and home delivery has caused a significant increase in the rates of package theft, in particular by porch pirates4,5According to recent Safewise research, in 2022, an estimated 260 million packages were stolen, with a value of over $19.5 billion.6
+Though the risk of a lost package or a package delivered to the wrong address remains relatively low, the boom in online shopping and home delivery has caused a significant increase in the rates of package theft, in particular by porch pirates4,5According to recent research, package thieves stole an estimated $8.2 billion worth of online orders over the past year, with each stolen package averaging about $222 in value.6

-This type of crime is more common in apartment complexes and multifamily buildings and is a significant issue in urban communities.7 The steep rise in porch piracy has changed how governments and law enforcement in many jurisdictions handle package theft.
-Legislators are cracking down on offenders.
+This type of crime is more common in single-family and multifamily communities and is a significant issue in urban and suburban communities.7 The steep rise in porch piracy has changed how governments and law enforcement in many jurisdictions handle package theft.
+Legislators are cracking down on offenders in areas where package theft is common.
 Laws are pending or in place in a growing number of states, making package theft a felony offense with penalties that range from three months to several years for multiple offenses.8

 Consumers are playing their part, too, by taking measures to discourage and help prevent porch privacy.
 These tips include9: